sasa-buklijas/dfir/README.md

     - in sequence new client for each file -> done
     - in sequence same client for each file -> done
     - new thread for each file -> done
+    - threadpool for all files -> done
-    - threadpool for all files -> TODO
+    - threadpool for all files, but with reuse of client -> TODO
 - async/await -> TODO

 ## Test data